Leveraging Local and Global Knowledge Integration with Time-Frequency Calibrated Distillation for Speech Enhancement: Introduction

-Recent SE models tend to adopt time-frequency (T-F) domain model architectures, decomposing speech signals into T-F units to capture local energy distribution and long-term correlations of speech.
-Typical T-F enhancement frameworks include the full-band and sub-band fusion network (FullSubNet)~\cite{hao2021fullsubnet} that cascades a full-band model with a sub-band model to concurrently model local spectral patterns and long-distance cross-band dependencies.
-Frequency recurrent convolutional recurrent network (FRCRN)~\cite{zhao2022frcrn} applies frequency recursion to 3D convolutional feature maps along the frequency axis and utilizes a time-recurrent module to capture the temporal dynamics.
-These methods specifically tailor network architectures to the T-F characteristics of speech signals, comprehensively exploring the representation patterns of speech and noise to achieve noise suppression while preserving speech clarity.
 However, the superior performances of current NN-based SE methods often comes with substantial computational overhead.
 Top-ranked SE models in international challenges and public benchmarks typically have over 5M parameters and more than 10G floating-point operations (FLOPs) per second.
 Such excessive computational and memory requirements create deployment bottlenecks for edge devices, particularly in teleconferencing systems, Bluetooth headsets and hearing aids.
-Consequently, the exploration of SE models balancing performance with lightweight design has emerged as a research hotspot and trend.
+Consequently, the exploration of SE models balancing performance with lightweight design has emerged as a research hotspot and trend~\cite{ZHU2025107805}.